tel: +48 22 499 98 98

 • The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-• Possible danger associated with microscopic parts of magnets can be dangerous, in case of ingestion, which is crucial in the aspect of protecting young children.
-Furthermore, small elements of these devices are able to complicate diagnosis in case of swallowing.
+• Health risk associated with microscopic parts of magnets pose a threat, if swallowed, which becomes significant in the aspect of protecting young children.
+Additionally, small elements of these magnets have the potential to hinder the diagnostic process in case of swallowing.

 Magnets should not be treated as toys.
 Therefore, it is not recommended for youngest children to have access to them.